18 Lincoln Street, Frankton, Hamilton NEW ZEALAND, 3204

 • Ghee is rich in Fat-soluble Vitamins A, D, E, K. These vitamins are essential for immunity, skin and eyes, and calcium metabolism in the human body.

-• According to Ayurveda, moderate consumption of pure cow ghee with an everyday diet is health-friendly.
+• According to Ayurveda, moderate consumption of cow ghee with an everyday diet is health-friendly.
 It boosts memory power immunity, provides high energy, naturally rejuvenates the body, natural weight loss, and improves hair and skin.

 • Ghee is full of nutrition and thus known as a superfood.
 Moderate consumption of ghee with an active lifestyle imparts several health benefits.